 Digital technology has led to a cultural and social transformation in the manner in which we make, perform, and listen to music.
 Recent technological developments in areas such as music recording, performance, composition, education, and distribution have fundamentally changed musical practices and created a demand for well-educated music and audio technologists.
 The School of Music at Georgia Tech is answering this need by offering a Master of Science in Music Technology.
-This interdisciplinary degree program is conducted in close collaboration with other leading programs at Georgia Tech, including Human Computer Interaction, Electrical Engineering, Industrial Design, Interactive Digital Technology, and Mechanical Engineering.
+This degree program is conducted in close collaboration with other leading programs at Georgia Tech, including Human Computer Interaction, Electrical Engineering, Industrial Design, Interactive Digital Technology, and Mechanical Engineering.

 What is the M.S. in Music Technology?

 The M.S. in Music Technology is a two-year, full-time day program.
 Its objective is to provide students with the practical skills and theoretical understanding needed to be leaders in the design, development, and creative implementation of music technology products and services in the coming decades.
 Successful design and development of music technology systems must be supported by knowledge of music theory, perception, composition, and performance, as well as digital media, computing, engineering and design.
-The program is therefore interdisciplinary, focusing primarily on technology for music in performance and education.
+Our program is interdisciplinary, focusing primarily on technology for music in performance and education.
 The program currently offers a concentration in Computer Music Research and Engineering, focusing on the design and development of novel enabling music technologies from a technological and scientific perspective.

 Students take courses in a variety of areas to reflect these goals, such as:

 - Interactive music

 - Technology ensemble

 What Do I Need to Qualify for the Program?